KonishchevDmitry/psh/doc/intro.rst

         ssh("host", sh.echo("data") | sh.grep("text") | sh.wc("-l"), _shell = True)

-    Both commands will raise :py:class:`ExecutionError`, but the first one's :py:meth:`ExecutionError.status()` will return 1 from failed ``grep`` command and the second one's :py:meth:`ExecutionError.status()` will return 128.
+    Both commands will raise :py:class:`ExecutionError`, but for the first one :py:meth:`ExecutionError.status()` will return 1 from failed ``grep`` command and for the second one :py:meth:`ExecutionError.status()` will return 128.

-    This is because there is no way to pass pair "failed command, return status code" from within ssh without making the generated script ridiculously complex.
+    This is because there is no way to pass pair "failed command, return status code" from within ssh without making the generated script ridiculously complex, so all TODO

 More info
 ---------

-Please read the reference on :py:mod:`psh` module and :py:class:`Process` class which explains some important details, thread-safety guaranties, etc.
+Please read the :ref:`reference` which explains some important details, thread-safety guaranties and additional features.